Why Does My Air Conditioner Smell Bad?

 Rotten Egg Smell

-Homeowners who own a gas furnace or other gas-powered appliances you need to be careful if you smell rotten eggs.
+Homeowners who own a gas furnace or other gas-powered appliances need to be careful if they smell rotten eggs.
 Natural gas smells like sulfur or rotten eggs due to an additive meant to alert people that there is a gas leak.

 Without the additive natural gas is a colorless and odorless gas.
 So, you would have no way of knowing the harmful and highly flammable gas was leaking into your house.